OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

     }
     ```

-- `stages`: Each protocol can defined one or more stages.
+- `stages`: Each protocol can define one or more stages.
 Each stage defines a certain layout and viewport rules.
   Therefore, the `stages` property is array of objects, each object being one stage.

   - `viewportStructure`: Defines the layout of the viewer.
 You can define the number of `rows` and `columns`.